imofftoseethewizard/plguile3/README.md

 ## Development Setup

 Install docker.
-To create the test image
+To create the test image for Postgres 14

-    test/build-container-image
+    test/build-container-image 14

-To start a test monitor running Postgres 14
+To start a test monitor running that image

     test/start-test-container 14 && docker logs -f scruple-test-14